-“I definitely didn't cry during Titanic.
+“I didn't cry during Titanic.
 But I know that some people do.
 Especially during the end scene, right?
 So moving…”

 Is that you?
-Grab your kleenex and read this article.
+Grab your Kleenex and read this article.

 This article is inspired by The Choice Factory.
 A book written by Richard Shotton about cognitive biases in marketing and everyday life.
 Read another article from this series.